wazuh/wazuh-documentation/source/user-manual/registering/manager-verification/agents/macos-manager-verification.rst

     # cp rootCA.pem /Library/Ossec/etc
     # /Library/Ossec/bin/agent-auth -m 192.168.1.2 -v /Library/Ossec/etc/rootCA.pem

-  .. note:: Note that this method must include the -v option that indicates the location of the CA. If this option is not included, the manager will register following the simple registration service and will not verify with the CA.
+  .. note:: Note that this method must include the -v option that indicates the location of the CA. If this option is not included, a warning message will be displayed and the connection will be established without verifying the manager.

 2. Edit the Wazuh agent configuration to add the Wazuh server IP address.